-It’s a good idea to label all food items because it is easy to actually forget what it is and certainly when you froze it.
+Labeling all food items’s a good idea because it is easy to forget what it is and certainly when you freeze it.
 If you store food properly, you will reduce waste and be able to use it longer.

 How Long Should You Store Pulled Pork